ViaVersion/ViaProxy/README.md

 ## Releases
 ### Executable Jar File
-If you want the executable jar file you can download a stable release from [GitHub](https://github.com/ViaVersion/ViaProxy/releases/latest) or the latest dev version from this [Jenkins](https://ci.viaversion.com/view/All/job/ViaProxy/).
+If you want the executable jar file you can download a stable release from [GitHub Releases](https://github.com/ViaVersion/ViaProxy/releases/latest) or the latest dev version from [GitHub Actions](https://github.com/RaphiMC/ViaProxy/actions/workflows/build.yml) or the [ViaVersion Jenkins](https://ci.viaversion.com/view/All/job/ViaProxy/).

 ### Gradle/Maven
 To use ViaProxy with Gradle/Maven you can use the ViaVersion maven server: